Dying, Death and Bereavement

 Many people who receive healing just before their transition make peace with themselves and those around them, often after years of turmoil, discontent and disharmony.
 So it is never a waste of time to request healing at this time - distant or hands on.
 The healing can also help to ease the pain that some suffer at the end of their lives because of their illness.
 Loved ones and others who are left behind find it much easier to accept a transition that is accomplished without torment.

 Our beliefs about what happens after our physical body wears out and gives up can be crucial in how well we cope with our own transition and that of someone close to us.
-My personal belief, and one for which I have much evidence, is that our soul does go on and that transitioning back to Spirit is a great deal easier than being born, from a physical and emotional point of view.
+My personal belief, and one for which I have much evidence, is that our spirit does go on - because we are immortal spirits - and that transitioning back to Spirit is a great deal easier than being born, from a physical and emotional point of view.
 Birth is a very traumatic event for both infant and mother - this trauma can be reduced by the environment in which it happens and the support mother and baby receive from others but it is nevertheless a dramatic event.

 Healing for the bereaved